After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Will the Washington Commanders make the playoffs this year?

-Washington did not make the playoffs last year after finishing with a 7-10 record, third in the NFC East and tenth in the NFC.
+Washington did not make the playoffs last year after finishing with a 8-8-1 record.

 When do the Washington Commanders play?